 She is the training manager at Goolarri Media Enterprises based in Broome Western Australia.
-She trains and mentors radio broadcasters, both paid workers and volunteers, write curriculum and lecture when required, responsible for ensuring the RTO is AQF compliant, quality assurance, ensuring trainers are upskilled, language, numeracy and literacy programs, negotiating training contracts and implementing them, leading validation meetings and adding industry areas to our scope.
+She trains and mentors radio broadcasters, both paid workers and volunteers, writes curriculum and lecture when required, and is responsible for managing the organisations trainers.

 Elaine is also involved in oral history training and recording.
 She has recorded and continues to record the stories of people from all walks of life.
 She has worked on numerous oral history projects Australia wide.

 Who is suited to participate in this course

 - First Nations persons working on or with an interest in preservation and archiving projects